-Our geographic exposure continues to place significant emphasis on our holdings in North America, with 70% of the portfolio in that region.
-The balance of our exposure resides in Europe (19%), Asia (8%) and Israel (3%).
+Our geographic exposure continues to place significant emphasis on our holdings in North America, with 63% of the portfolio in that region.
+The balance of our exposure resides in Europe 22%, with Asia and Israel representing 15% of the portfolio.